Microsoft Teams - 9 Features to Improve Home Working

 Microsoft Teams – 9 Features to Improve Home Working

-Since March 2020 when the COVID-19 pandemic first emerged, many businesses across the UK chose to implement Microsoft Teams to enable remote working.
-Due to the continued uncertainty, some businesses have made the decision to continue remote working on a permanent basis; Twitter and Microsoft have recently announced this along with many others.
-Business are now reaping from the benefits Microsoft Teams more than ever to keep their customers and remote workforces secure and connected.
-Microsoft is continually updating the Teams application with useful new tools and features to further benefit their users.
+Since the COVID-19 pandemic first emerged, many businesses across the UK chose to implement Microsoft Teams to enable remote working.
+Home working or hybrid working both in the office and at home looks here to stay on a long term basis.
+Business are now reaping from the benefits Microsoft Teams more than ever to keep their customers and remote workforces secure, productive and connected and Microsoft is continually updating the Teams application with useful new tools and features to further benefit their users.

 Here are the details of the latest Microsoft Teams features